ehren-strifling/ehren-strifling/README.md

 ## About me
 I'm Ehren, a Software Developer student at MITT.
 And I am passionate about creating webpages and games from the ground up.

 I have experience programming in JavaScript, Java, C# and C++ but when making games, I prefer coding in JavaScript and C++ for their different things they have to offer.
-I want to learn assembly languages in the future so I can truely build a game from nothing.
+I want to learn assembly languages in the future so that I can truely build a game from nothing.

 My website (work in progress): https://ehren-strifling.github.io/